reality/dbot-migrate/README.md

 ## Migrate

 Migrate DBot data between versions.
+Please note, I have not tested this at all yet, as it's still in development.

 ### Description